A-Stecka/Don-t-Go-Alone-2022/README.md

 The main branch contains the project documentation.
 The game code is located in the unity_app branch.
 The game was developed using the Unity engine.
 -
-The project was completed in collaboration with [A. Kłobus](https://github.com/AgnieszkaKlobus12).
+This project was completed in collaboration with [A. Kłobus](https://github.com/AgnieszkaKlobus12).